 Who will be given priority for the Covid-19 vaccine?

-The Covid-19 vaccination programme began in January 2021 and the following groups are currently being contacted about their vaccines:
+The Covid-19 vaccination programme began in January 2021 and the following groups have been offered their first dose of the vaccine:

 - residents in a care home for older adults and their carers